FAQs

 What is the benefit of using a hybrid?

-A hybrid unit enables the optimum use of both an inverter driven air source heat pump and a highly efficient condensing oil boiler, throughout the year, as the ambient air temperature (and consequently the heat demand of the building) changes, thus providing the most efficient use of both the renewable and non-renewable energy sources.
-The VortexAir Hybrid allows end-users to benefit from low carbon heating for the majority of the year with the boiler used as a back up during colder periods.
+A hybrid unit enables the optimum use of both an inverter driven air source heat pump and a traditional heat source, whether that be a highly efficient condensing oil boiler with the VortexAir or an existing fossil fuel appliance with the EvoLink.
+Throughout the year, as the ambient air temperature (and consequently the heat demand of the building) changes, a hybrid will provide the most efficient use of both the renewable and non-renewable energy sources.
+The VortexAir Hybrid and EvoLink Hybrid System Hub allow end-users to benefit from low carbon heating for the majority of the year with the boiler used as a back-up during colder periods.

 What is the benefit of using a hybrid over using a heat pump only?